This article explains how to use the Azure Marketplace to automatically deploy a virtual Cato Socket (vSocket) for a site hosted in Microsoft Azure.

 -

-In tenants with a Private Azure Marketplace, the Azure Administrator should the following:
+In tenants with a Private Azure Marketplace, the Azure Administrator should do the following:

 -